apioo/fusio-sdk-php-laravel/README.md

 # Fusio SDK Laravel

 This library integrates the [Fusio SDK](https://github.com/apioo/fusio-sdk-php) into Laravel.
 That means you can control the complete Fusio backend API through your laravel application.
+There is also a <a href="https://github.com/apioo/fusio-sample-laravel">Laravel sample application</a>
+which shows how to use this SDK.

 ## Configuration